frappe/frappe_docs/frappe_docs/www/docs/user/en/api/dialog.md

 - `doctype`: The source to fetch and display selection entries from.
 - `target`: The target where the modal is to be displayed.
 - `setters`: These will compose the filter fields and values to populate them with.
 These also translate to custom columns for the selection list.
+- `add_filters_group`: A boolean value to add/remove the filter group in the dialog below `setters`.
+The filter group is same as the list view filters.
 - `date_field`: It is necessary to pass the `date_field` of the DocType in consideration.
 - `get_query`: A function that returns `query` and `filters` to query the selection list.
 A custom server side method can be passed via `query`, and `filters` will be passed to that method.
 - `action`: Contains the primary action to be performed on the selected options.
 It takes `selections` as a parameter, which comprises of the selected options.